| Photographs of Perth, Western Australia |

-The Courthouse is a pubic building found in most localities of
+Court Houses seen in Western Australia The Court House is a pubic building found in most localities of

 reasonable size.
 These were established as a place for meting out justice to those